Systemcluster/wrappe/README.md

 This option controls if the runner should attach to a console or if a console window should be opened when launching a Windows application from the Windows explorer.
 Accepted values are:

 * `auto`: Select the console behavior based on the subsystem of the input executable if available.
-If not available, it will be disabled for Windows runners, and enabled for all other runners.
+If not available, it will fall back to `never` for Windows runners, and `always` for all other runners.
 * `always` Always attach to or open a console.
+The runner will block the console until the packed executable exits.
 * `never`: Never open or attach to a console.
+The runner will immediately exit after launching the packed executable.
+* `attach`: Never open a new console window, but attach to an existing console if available.
+The runner will unblock the console immediately, but output will still be shown.

 It defaults to `auto`.
 This option currently only affects Windows runners, other runners will always attach to a console if available.
+This option will also not prevent packed Windows command line applications from opening a console on their own when launched from the Windows explorer.

 #### current-dir

-By default the working directory of the unpacked executable is set to the working directory of the runner executable.
+By default the working directory of the packed executable is set to the working directory of the runner executable.
 This flag changes the working directory to the unpack directory.

 ## Compilation